zaarcvon/curvicoord/readme.md

 ## Documentation

-Read documentation on the <a href=https://github.com/zaarcvon/curvicoord/wiki>github WIKI</a>
+Read documentation and troubleshooting on the <a href=https://github.com/zaarcvon/curvicoord/wiki>github WIKI</a>

 ## Support
 Questions and ask for help on [GitHub Discussions](https://github.com/zaarcvon/curvicoord/discussions/categories/q-a)<br>